Energy & Environment Committee

 The Energy & Environment Committee exists to develop a sustainable and inclusive vision and pathway for climate action, a thriving resource sector, and future prosperity for all Canadians.

 Work and Publications

 The Committee’s work builds on recommendations and ideas submitted to the federal government through the Resource Development in a Low-Carbon Future Task Force.
 The Committee’s first paper—From Outsized Emissions to Outsized Opportunities Part One—explores the progress Alberta has made to date in reducing emissions and why Alberta is the ideal place to invest in achieving our climate goals.
-The second paper, currently in development, will outline the policy environment necessary to boost Alberta’s contribution to our climate goals while ensuring that the sector—and the people it employs—are thriving.
+The second paper, From Outsized Emissions to Outsized Opportunities: Policies to Support an Alberta Low-Carbon Industrial Strategy, outlines the policy environment necessary to boost Alberta’s contribution to our climate goals while ensuring that the sector—and the people it employs—are thriving.

 The Committee’s work is ongoing.
 Here you will find some of its recent work, including policy papers, podcasts, and commentaries.

 - Al Reid (Chair), Director, Oil Sands Pathways to Net Zero Initiative

 - Allan Bush, Chief Operating Officer, Tourmaline Oil

 - Brian Newmarch, Vice President, Sustainability, ARC Resources

 - Bill Clapperton, Vice President, Regulatory, Stakeholder and Environmental Affairs, CNRL

 - Bob Klager, Head, Corporate Relations Canada, Shell